 Children learn to reflect on their feelings, choices, and outcomes.
 They gain the ability to examine their behavior and make changes until they reach their goals.
 They learn to solve problems, try again, and make wise choices.
 These children develop an inner compass for moral living, learn self-regulation, and become responsible citizens.
 By using the three types of consequences, we can build a better future for our children and for generations to come.

-Stay tuned for Part Three of this three-part series, when we’ll answer frequently asked questions about Conscious Discipline consequences!
+Up Next: Read Part Three of this series, where we answer frequently asked questions about Conscious Discipline consequences and provide scripts for common discipline scenarios!